SH4IKVT/Class-Companion-App/README.md

   - Upload, manage, and track class assignments with ease.

 - **❓ Doubts Section**
-  - Students can post doubts and receive replies from peers or teachers.
+  - Students can post doubts and receive replies from peers or teachers.<br>
+  - Live AI bot assistance for doubt solving.

 - **💬 Notes**
   - Students can share their notes for collaborative learning.